20th December 2022

-In the UK our coffee drinking habit and the production of instant coffee generate an estimated 500,000 tonnes of spent coffee grounds each year.
+In the UK our coffee drinking habit and the production of instant coffee generate an estimated 250,000 tonnes of spent coffee grounds each year.
 But what happens to all those grounds once we’ve finished brewing and processing?

 Typically, spent coffee grounds are discarded with general waste and sent to landfill where they degrade and emit methane, a greenhouse gas with considerably more global warming potential than carbon dioxide.
 And if not sent to landfill with general waste, they’re often sent to anaerobic digestion (AD) with food waste, where, in high volumes they can inhibit the desired biomethane production.
 Plus, spent grounds are heavy, and so sink to the bottom of AD ‘bellies’, having to be scooped out and discarded after all.

-By recycling waste coffee grounds into Coffee Logs, not only do we save on emissions, but we harness the untapped energy contained in the grounds to give them a second life as a useful product.
+By recycling waste coffee grounds into Coffee Logs, not only do we reduce waste and save on emissions, but we harness the untapped energy contained in the grounds to give them a second life as a useful product.
 Spent coffee grounds have a naturally high oil content and therefore a high calorific value, making them an ideal energy source.